janetlndavis/github-workflow-activity/activity.md

 ## Form teams

-Form a 3-person team.
-If you can't form a team of 3, form a team of 2.
+Work with your Project 3 team.
+If you are in a team of 4, form two 2-person teams.

 Assign the following roles to the members of your team.
-If you are in a team of 2, assign contributor-1 and maintainer to the same person.
+If you are in a team of 2, assign contributor-2 and maintainer to the same person.

 Roles: